yanqiniu/CowByte/README.md

  - Scenegraph;
  - Mesh sharing;
  - Material and Texture support with texture sharing;
- - Dynamic per-pixel phong lighting;
+ - Dynamic per-pixel phong lighting and shading;
  - Normal map rendering;
  - Custom string and File that supports commenting;
  - Keyboard and mouse input;